Alaa-educatly/educatly-challange/README.md

 ![AdminInformations](./ScreenShots/admin.png)

 # Requierments
+- You must have docker and docker-compose installed.
 - you must have the .env file in the root directory.
 ## Example for .env
 ```
      ADMIN_USER=educatly
      ADMIN_PASSWORD=educatly
 ```
+# Install instructions
+- Run `docker-compose up -d` on this directory
+- Head your requests to `localhost:3000`
 # Technologies

 ## Frontend